 6. Retake a class somewhere locally

 Your city may have local businesses or learning centers that offer classes your school might accept as a substitute for a class you got a bad grade in.
-These classes are often similar to one-on-one tutoring, where you can really master the material with some help because you are the only student.
+These classes are often like one-on-one tutoring, where you can really master the material with some help because you are the only student.
+There are also a plethora of online courses that could help you learn the material better, and some schools will allow you to do independent work to bring up a low great.
+Take the initiative to find opportunities that will bring up your GPA; it’ll both look good on your grade report and speak to your character as it shows dedication to your education.

 7. Make time for extra studying